Decadence: 1920s Berlin

 This "fertile culture" of Berlin extended onwards until Adolf Hitler rose to power in early 1933 and stamped out any and all resistance to the Nazi Party.
-Likewise, the German far-right decried Berlin as a haven of vice.
+Likewise, the German far-right decried Berlin as a haven of degeneracy.
 A new culture had developed in and around Berlin throughout the previous decade, including architecture and design (Bauhaus, 1919–33), a variety of literature (Döblin, Berlin Alexanderplatz, 1929), film (Lang, Metropolis, 1927, Dietrich, Der blaue Engel, 1930), painting (Grosz), and music (Brecht and Weill, The Threepenny Opera, 1928), criticism (Benjamin), philosophy/psychology (Jung), and fashion.
-This culture was often considered to be decadent, and socially, morally, destructive.
+This culture was considered decadent and disruptive by rightists.

 Film was making huge technical and artistic strides during this period of time in Berlin, and gave rise to the influential movement called German Expressionism.
-"Talkies", the Sound films, were also becoming more popular with the general public across Europe, and Berlin was producing very many of them.
+"Talkies", the sound films, were also becoming more popular with the general public across Europe, and Berlin was producing very many of them.

 Berlin in the 1920s also proved to be a haven for English-language writers such as W. H. Auden, Stephen Spender and Christopher Isherwood, who wrote a series of 'Berlin novels', inspiring the play I Am a Camera, which was later adapted into a musical, Cabaret, and an Academy Award winning film of the same name.
 Spender's semi-autobiographical novel The Temple evokes the attitude and atmosphere of the place at the time.